Non-Euclidean Crystallographic Rigidity: Rigidity in the and -planes

 Even when a regular framework is rigid in the $\ell_\infty$ plane, it is important to note that the set of rigid configurations of the underlying graph may not be dense in the set of all configurations, so some care must be taken.
 However, the set of rigid configurations is always open \cite{DewarDCG21}, so it is possible to choose configurations for convenience to some extent.
 For example, it can be assumed that no three joints are collinear.

 We now define the orbit rigidity matrix for $\ell_\infty$-planes, which is analogous to that seen for Euclidean planes in \cite{Orbit} and \cite{Inductive}.
-Since we are only working with symmetries induced by translations and reflections (the half-turn symmetry group has been considered in \cite[Theorem 4.3]{KitsonSymmetricNormed} and higher-order rotations give rise to significant difficulties - see also Section \ref{SubsectionOtherSymmetries}), our definition will only cover these types of symmetries.
+Since we are only working with symmetries induced by translations and reflections in an axis spanned by either $(1,0)$ or $(0,1)$ (the half-turn symmetry group has been considered in \cite[Theorem 4.3]{KitsonSymmetricNormed} and other symmetry groups will be discussed in Section \ref{SubsectionOtherSymmetries}), our definition will only cover these types of symmetries.
 Let $\Gamma$ be a group of such isometries on $(\R^2,\|\cdot\|_\infty)$ and let $(G,m)$ be a $\Gamma$-gain graph that derives a $\Gamma$-symmetric framework $(\G,\p)$ in $(\R^2,\|\cdot\|_\infty)$.
-The \emph{orbit rigidity matrix} $\mathbf{O}_\infty(\G,\p,\Gamma)$ of $(\G,\p)$ is the $|E|\times 2|V|$ matrix with one row for each edge in $(G,m)$ and a $2$-tuple of columns for each vertex in $(G,m)$, defined as follows.
+The \emph{orbit rigidity matrix} $\mathbf{O}_\infty(\G,\p,\Gamma)$ of $(\G,\p)$ is the $|E(G)|\times 2|V(G)|$ matrix with one row for each edge in $(G,m)$ and a $2$-tuple of columns for each vertex in $(G,m)$, defined as follows.
 For an edge $e=(v_i,v_j;m(e))$ the format of the row for $e$ depends on the type of edge and its gain: \begin{enumerate} \item Suppose that $e$ is not a loop $(v_i\neq v_j)$.
 Then the row for $e$ is \item Suppose that $e$ is a loop $(v_i=v_j)$ and the gain of $e$ is a translation.
-Then the row for $e$ is a zero row. \item Suppose that $e$ is a loop $(v_i=v_j)$, the gain of $e$ is a reflection or glide reflection and the framework colour is parallel to the axis of reflection.
-Then the row for $e$ is a zero row. \item Suppose that $e$ is a loop $(v_i=v_j)$, the gain of $e$ is a reflection or glide reflection and the framework colour is perpendicular to the axis of reflection.
+Then the row for $e$ is a zero row. \item Suppose that $e$ is a loop $(v_i=v_j)$, the gain of $e$ is a reflection or glide reflection and the framework colour corresponds to a vector that is parallel to the axis of reflection.
+Then the row for $e$ is a zero row. \item Suppose that $e$ is a loop $(v_i=v_j)$, the gain of $e$ is a reflection or glide reflection and the framework colour corresponds to a vector that is perpendicular to the axis of reflection.
 Then the row for $e$ is

 \end{enumerate}

 As in other spaces, the orbit rigidity matrix encodes the constraints that are placed on symmetric infinitesimal motions.
 The space of symmetric infinitesimal motions is given by the kernel of the orbit rigidity matrix.
 The proof of this is an immediate extension of that seen for the Euclidean orbit rigidity matrix in \cite{Orbit}.
 See \cite{EssonThesis} for details.